|

 Cause: Warm or melted butter.

 Solution: Always use room-temperature butter.
-In the worst case, place butter in the microwave at 20% power using 10-second bursts.
-This will soften the butter; be careful not to overheat the butter.
+In the worst case, microwave butter at 20% power using 10-second bursts.
+This will soften the butter, but be careful not to overheat it.

 Cause: Too little flour.

-Solution: Use a kitchen scale for accuracy or the spoon and level the measuring cup before mixing.
+Solution: Use a kitchen scale or spoon for accuracy and level the measuring cup before mixing.
 If you do not have a scale, spoon flour over the top of the measuring cup and then use a knife to level it.

 Why Are My Cookies Flat And Runny?